 Ignoring those huge up/down spikes in early March, the dollar has been developing a pennant formation since then.
 And as you can see, it is very close to the point of that pennant.
 The technical axiom is that a break from that point will presage a big move in the direction of the break.

 The VIX has mirrored stock prices since the March 23rd low with the notable difference being the magnitude of its drop does not match that of the rise in equities, suggesting that uncertainty is dissipating somewhat slower than normal.

 News on Stocks in Our Portfolios

 This Week’s Data

-The February Chicago Fed national activity index was reported at .34 versus January’s reading of -.02.
+The March Chicago Fed national activity index came in at -4.19 versus forecasts of -4.0.